 Take comfortable shoes as Sarajevo is a city you won't want to stop exploring.
 Start in the Old Town, Bascarsija, with its narrow cobbled streets crammed with shops selling copper, leather and souvenirs.
 Find a mosque, Orthodox church, Catholic cathedral and a synagogue all within walking distance of each other.
-Drive up Mount Bjelasnica for gorgeous views over the city and invigorating mountain scenery.
+Take the cable car up to Mount Bjelasnica for gorgeous views over the city and invigorating mountain scenery.
 Admire the tenacity of a population under siege at the Tunnel Museum and pay your respects to the fallen in the cemetery at the former football stadium.
 Dress up and join in the vibrant bar and restaurant scene at the end of the day.

 Sampling delicious Bosnian cuisine at the restaurant Pod Lipom located in Bašcaršija.
 There are a several tables outside where you can taste cevapi – tasty spicy sausages served with onions in a warm pita bread.